 The issues addressing the division of retirement accounts, using life insurance as collateral for alimony, and awarding post-divorce alimony are not addressed in temporary orders; they are all considered final issues that will be dealt with at a later time.

 If the spouses are unable to reach an agreement on the relevant issues, a judge will hold a trial, take testimony, and rule on each of the issues presented.

-To learn more about Orders of Separate Maintenance and Support and how they affect divorce, contact Shaw Law Firm, LLC for a consultation with our Mt Pleasant divorce attorney!
+To learn more about Orders of Separate Maintenance and Support and how they affect divorce, contact Shaw Law Firm, LLC for a consultation with our Charleston divorce attorneys!